aaron-ortega/NYC-public-school-math-scores/README.md

 # NYC-public-school-math-scores

+The interactive tableau dashboard and sheets are [here](https://public.tableau.com/profile/aaron.ortega#!/).<br>
+The source of the data can be found [here](https://infohub.nyced.org/reports-and-policies/citywide-information-and-data/test-results).<br>
-The dashboard and sheets can be found [here](https://incidentreports.uchicago.edu/).
+The map file in geojson format can be found [here](https://data.cityofnewyork.us/Education/School-Districts/r8nu-ymqj).
 ## Summary
+The data provided information allowing for a visual inspection and measure for academic performances across 32 districs and 1117 schools for the city of New York.

 ## Contents